MarthGimenzo/fleetwoodmacwebsite/README.md

     - The website is hosted on GitHub Pages.
 - W3C Markup Validation Service
     - Used to check if the website has any errors.
+- Favicon
+    - Favicon was used to replace the icon at the tab of the browser.

 ## Testing